jmhar3/pokedex/README.md

 # pokedex
-my first javascript project. a pokemon catalogue where you can search first gen pokemon by name or type.
+Welcome to my first JavaScript project.
+A Pokemon catalogue where you can search first gen Pokemon by name or type.
+Clicking on a Pokemon will reveal it's stats.

-big + bold, clean + simple, colourful

-at least 3 JS features/interactions

-load effects

-searchable cataloge that provides information on various pokemon

-search by type, name, species

-can add pokemon to personal collection ("caught")

-animation when opening pokemon stats

-links to relevant evolution

-add scrollbar, header that disappears when scroll down/appears when scroll up

-WHO'S THAT POKEMON!
+Are you ready to play...
+WHO'S THAT POKEMON?